US judge bars government from sending Guatemalan children back, for now

 The extraordinary drama played out over predawn hours on a U.S. holiday weekend and vaulted from tarmacs in Texas to a courtroom in Washington.
 It was the latest showdown over the Trump administration's crackdown on immigration — and the latest high-stakes clash between the administration's enforcement efforts and legal safeguards that Congress created for vulnerable migrants.

-“I do not want there to be any ambiguity,” said Judge Sparkle L. Sooknanan, who said her ruling applies broadly to Guatemalan minors who arrived in the U.S. without their parents or guardians.
+“I do not want there to be any ambiguity,” said Judge Sparkle L. Sooknanan, who noted her ruling applies broadly to Guatemalan minors who arrived in the U.S. without parents or guardians.

 The U.S. government insists it's reuniting the Guatemalan children with parents or guardians who sought their return.
 Lawyers for at least some of the minors say that's nonsense and argue that in any event, authorities still would have to follow a legal process that they did not.

+One girl said her parents, in Guatemala, got a strange phone call a few weeks ago saying the U.S. was deporting her, said one of the attorneys, Efrén C. Olivares of the National Immigration Law Center.
+Other children — identified only by their initials — said in court documents that they had been neglected, abandoned, physically threatened or abused in their home country.

-While Sunday's court hearing came in a case filed in federal court in Washington, similar emergency requests were filed in other parts of the country as well.
-Attorneys in Arizona and Illinois asked federal judges there to block deportations of unaccompanied minors, underscoring how the fight over the government’s efforts has quickly spread.
+Sunday's court hearing came in a case filed in federal court in Washington, but similar legal actions also were filed elsewhere.

-The episode has raised alarms among immigrant advocates, who say it may represent a violation of federal laws designed to protect children who arrive without their parents.
+In a lawsuit in Arizona, the Florence Immigrant & Refugee Rights Project said one of its clients is a 12-year-old asylum-seeker who has chronic kidney disease, needs dialysis to stay alive and will need a kidney transplant.
+Two other plaintiffs, a 10-year-old boy and his 3-year-old sister, don't have family in Guatemala and don't want to return, according to the group.

+An attorney with the National Center for Youth Law said the organization starting hearing a few weeks ago from legal service providers that Homeland Security Investigations agents were interviewing children — particularly Guatemalans — in facilities of the Office of Refugee Resettlement.

+Then, on Friday, advocates began getting word that their young clients’ immigration court hearings were being canceled, Wolozin said.

-Shaina Aber of Acacia Center for Justice, an immigrant legal defense group, said it was notified Saturday evening that an official list had been drafted with the names of Guatemalan children whom the U.S. administration would attempt to send back to their home country.
+Shaina Aber of Acacia Center for Justice, an immigrant legal defense group, said it was notified Saturday evening that officials had drafted a list of children to return to Guatemala.
 Advocates learned that the flights would leave from the Texas cities of Harlingen and El Paso, Aber said.

-She said she'd heard that federal Immigration and Customs Enforcement officials “were still taking the children,” having not gotten any guidance about the court order.
+It's unclear whether any planes actually departed.
+Government lawyer Drew Ensign told the Washington judge that one plane might have taken off but then returned.

 Trump administration plans to remove nearly 700 Guatemalan children

-The Trump administration is planning to remove nearly 700 Guatemalan children who came to the U.S. unaccompanied, according to a letter sent Friday by Sen. Ron Wyden of Oregon.
-The Guatemalan government has said it is ready to take them in.
+The Trump administration is planning to remove nearly 700 Guatemalan children who came to the U.S. unaccompanied, according to a letter sent Friday by Sen. Ron Wyden, an Oregon Democrat.
+The Guatemalan government has said it's ready to take them in.

 It is another step in the Trump administration's sweeping immigration enforcement efforts, which include plans to send a surge of officers to Chicago for an immigration crackdown, ramping up deportations and ending protections for people who have had permission to live and work in the United States.

-Guatemala is particularly concerned about minors who could pass age limits for the children's facilities and be sent to adult detention centers, he said.

-President Bernardo Arévalo has said that his government has a moral and legal obligation to advocate for the children.
-His comments came days after U.S. Homeland Security Secretary Kristi Noem visited Guatemala.

-Santana reported from Washington.
-Associated Press writers Jennifer Peltz in New York and Corey Williams in Detroit contributed.
+Santana reported from Washington and Peltz from New York.
+Associated Press writers Sonia Pérez D. in Guatemala City and Corey Williams in Detroit contributed.